ChaissonLab/vamos/tryvamos/README.md

 chr1	52377	.
 N	<VNTR>	.
 PASS	END=52421;RU=GT;SVTYPE=VNTR;ALTANNO=0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0,0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0	GT	1/1	2/1
 ```
 ### Generate feature matrix from combined vcf
 Parsing combined vcf of large number of samples for all TR annotations is time consuming.
 To facilitate repetitive analysis using the combined vcf, we developed the quickFeature module in *tryvamos* to generate sample (row) by feature (column) matrix for convenient high-dimentional data analysis.
-Currently three features are supported, including "TR length by number of motifs", "counts of the most frequent motif", and "reconstructed nucleotide sequence using motif annotations".
+Currently the following features are supported: "TR length by number of motifs" (annoLen), "TR allele by motif annotations" (annoStr), "counts of the most frequent motif" (topCount), and "reconstructed nucleotide sequence using motif annotations" (nt).
 ```
 python tryvamos.py quickFeature example/example.vcf example/example.topCount.tsv --feature topCount
 ```